-This healthy Vegan Banana Bread recipe is a tasty wholesome treat without refined sugar or gluten.
+This healthy Vegan Banana Bread recipe is a tasty wholesome treat without refined sugar.
 Naturally sweetened with maple syrup, bananas, and coconut this delightful bread makes a delicious snack or treat.

 When I first prepared this easy vegan bread it was at a time when I thought my capacity couldn’t be stretched any further.
 At the time we had two young children, one of which was potty training and the other all-out refusing to sleep.
 As sleep-deprived as I was, I desperately tried to eat healthy though sugar and sleep were all I craved.

 Preparing a healthy bread that tasted indulgent was how I found a sliver of sanity and also how I slowed down to remember the little joys of life.
-Sharing this bread with my young children, knowing it wasn’t full of unhealthy ingredients, gave me hope that not everything was out of control.
+Sharing this bread along with other healthy recipes with my young children, knowing it wasn’t full of unhealthy ingredients, gave me hope that not everything was out of control.

 How to Make Vegan Banana Bread